10:00 AM to 11:30 AM

 Registration is required.
 Registration will open on July 6, 2018 at NOON.

 Children 12 and under are FREE / Adults $5 / Seniors (55+) $4

-Cash or Checks ONLY (exact cash appreciated)
+CASH ONLY (exact cash appreciated)

 Since its founding 150 years ago, Spring Grove Cemetery & Arboretum has been an important part of Cincinnati's heritage.
 It serves as a guardian of much of Cincinnati's past.
 In 1995, the Board of Trustees established the Spring Grove Heritage Foundation to educate the public about and promote the natural beauty and historic integrity of Spring Grove in ways not normally covered by the cemetery's operations.
 Through the sponsorship of events, tours, workshops and seminars, the Foundation serves to promote Spring Grove's cultural, historic, and natural resources.
 Often referred to as a "museum without walls," Spring Grove possesses fine art and architecture of eclectic styles as diverse as any collection.
 Your $4 or $5 donation goes to the Spring Grove Heritage Foundation.